Xunnamius/hashnav/Docs/Documentation.md

 ##Pro <a name="ProTips"></a> Tips
 * **REMOVE OBSERVER EVENTS USING [unregisterObserver()](#PMI-unregisterObserver "Jump to it!")
 OR [unobserve()](#DMI-unobserve "Jump to it!"), NOT [window.removeEvents()](http://mootools.net/docs/core/Element/Element.Event#Element:removeEvent "MooTools Core Documentation: removeEvents")!**
 * The word/string `all` is treated as a "keyword" within most HashNav methods, so avoid using it as an argument accidentally.
-* Query strings are *always* trimmed of erroneous whitespace (using [String.trim()](http://mootools.net/docs/core/Types/String#String:trim "MooTools Core Documentation: trim"))!
+* Hash URIs are *always* trimmed of erroneous whitespace (using [String.trim()](http://mootools.net/docs/core/Types/String#String:trim "MooTools Core Documentation: trim"))!
-* The values for all parsed query parameters are, due to [MooTools's QueryString library](http://mootools.net/docs/more/Types/String.QueryString "MooTools More Documentation: QueryString"), interpreted as strings.
+* The values for all parsed parameters are, due to [MooTools's QueryString library](http://mootools.net/docs/more/Types/String.QueryString "MooTools More Documentation: QueryString"), interpreted as strings.
-* **Query params do not overwrite one another!** In `param1=1&param2=2&param1=3`, the value `3` will **not** overwrite the value `1`!
-In this case, **both** values are stored within an array (instead of a regular string) which represents the recognized value of the parameter. (ie. `{ param1:["1", "3"], param2:"2" }`)
+* **Query params do not overwrite one another** when using the [ampersand parser](#Parsers "Jump to it!") (they do when using the [slash parser](#Parsers "Jump to it!")).
+In `param1=1&param2=2&param1=3`, the value `3` will **not** overwrite the value `1`!
+In this case, **both** values are stored within an array instead of a regular string, which represents the recognized value of the parameter. (ie. `{ param1:["1", "3"], param2:"2" }`)
-* Page or "state" names (`home` in `#!/home&&param=1`) are completely and utterly **stripped** of whitespace using MooTools's [String.clean()](http://mootools.net/docs/core/Types/String#String:clean "MooTools Core Documentation: clean") method when stored internally; however, events may still trigger when these invalid pages are navigated to in the browser.
+* Page or "state" names (`home` in `#!/home/param/1`) are completely and utterly **stripped** of whitespace using MooTools's [String.clean()](http://mootools.net/docs/core/Types/String#String:clean "MooTools Core Documentation: clean") method when stored internally; however, events may still trigger when these invalid pages are navigated to in the browser.
 * Use the [triggerEvent()](#PMI-triggerEvent "Jump to it!") method whenever you register a new observer (or after you're finished registering *all* of your observers or initializing a page.)
 Here's an [example](#PMI-triggerEvent "Jump to it!").
 	* If you're a cool professional who knows what (s)he is doing, you'll find times when you *don't* want to use [triggerEvent()](#PMI-triggerEvent "Jump to it!") after registering an observer or two!
 Ooh!
 Aah!
 * It is generally unwise to nest parameters inside of other parameters, even though it is partially supported ([set()](#PMI-set "Jump to it!") does not support parameter-array notation).
 Serializing whole objects using the page's URI is an even worse idea.
 Instead of nesting parameters/objects, just use separate parameters (or store the data in a variable/session/server-side)!
 * Sometimes IE<9 misbehaves if it is in quirks mode.
 Make sure to use PROPER LEGAL doctypes if you want HashNav to function at its full capability.
+* **WARNING**: Switching parsers in the middle of a session could have disasterous effects when combined with `HashNav.History` module!
+Parsers do NOT know how to read each other's history entries, nor should they.

 ##Coming <a name="ComingSoon"></a> Soon
-* Make the slash parser the default parser, and the ampersand parser a separate module
+* Total rebuild of the playground (ground up) -- for one, changing parsers via GUI will be super easy
+* Going to add a tutorial to the playground
+* Going to add an in-browser "console" to the playground (for you, IE)
+* Going to write a "HashNav builder"/"script element generator" (similar to MooTools's Core/More builders) to hopefully cut down on the documentation a bit
+* Unit test suite to easily perform rigorous and exhaustive tests on all of HashNav's components (should severly cut into the amount of bugs that may/might/could exist)

 ##Documented Bugs
-* deserialize and unserialize do NOT work in a few versions of Opera at the moment (for some Opera reason)
-* a few IE8 bugs with the demo page code
+* None yet, woot!

 Did you discover a new bug?
-[Report it](https://github.com/Xunnamius/HashNav/issues "Issue Tracker") here first!
+[Report it](https://github.com/Xunnamius/HashNav/issues "Issue Tracker") here first.

 ##License
 This work is mine; however, you may use and/or modify anything here however and whenever you want.
 Attribution etc. is not at all necessary (although welcomed :D).